tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 math, and via type theory we can employ it in ATDs (Algebra Data Types) like product types.

-Similarly, we can denote the summation via the uppercase sigma letter (Σ).
+Similar to how Π is used for the product operator, we can denote the summation via the uppercase sigma letter (Σ) [5].
 Thus, we can denote sum types (like enums) under Σ and product types (like tuples or records) under Π.

 Let $$A, \, B$$ be types.